 “Haydon & Urry Ltd, automatic delivery machine maker & mechanical engineers, 353 Upper Street, Islington” (Post Office London Directory, 1897)

 February: Application for cinematograph patent; application #3572, dated February 10, 1897, submitted in the names George Haydon and Haydon and Urry, Ltd. (Barnes, J. (1996) The Beginning of the Cinema in England; Vol. 2, p 66)

 February: Haydon and Urry’s first advertisement for their cinematograph appeared in The Era (the showmen’s trade paper):

-February: A catalogue from the 1897 Dunfermline Scientific and Industrial Exhibition (a travelling exhibition held at Dunfermline Feb 25 to Mar 20, 1897) listed two exhibitors of cinema photography - Herbert Crouch of Glasgow (a wax works proprietor) and "Professor Haydone" of London:
+February: A catalogue from the 1897 Dunfermline Scientific and Industrial Exhibition (a travelling exhibition held at Dunfermline, Scotland from February 25 to March 20, 1897) listed two exhibitors of cinema photography - Herbert Crouch of Glasgow (a wax works proprietor) and "Professor Haydone" of London: